heyredhat/spheres-old/README.md

 a
 ```

-Updating `b` in python, of course, updates the constellation.
-But because the relationship is bidirectional, if we drag the stars around in the visual representation, `b` automatically reflects the change.
+Updating `a` in python, of course, updates the constellation.
+But because the relationship is bidirectional, if we drag the stars around in the visual representation, `a` automatically reflects the change in python.

 We can easily see this by using one View to "listen" to another View.